 By the time a cardiac sarcoma starts to cause symptoms, it has often spread to other parts of the body (metastasized).
 This makes treatment difficult.
 The type of treatment for cardiac sarcoma depends mainly on where the tumor is and how big it is.
 It also depends on how far it has spread.

 The doctor may see that the tumor can be removed.
 This is done with open-heart surgery.
-You may need chemotherapy after surgery to try to lower the risk that the cancer will come back.
-It’s not yet known how well chemotherapy works for this cancer.
+You may need chemotherapy (chemo)after surgery to try to lower the risk of the cancer coming back.
+It’s not yet known how well chemo works for this cancer.